Entry-Level Occupational Therapy Doctorate Program (OTD)

 - Fees are subject to change

 - According to FAFSA (Free Application for Federal Student Aid), cost of attendance is defined as total amount of attending the program, which includes tuition and fees, books, supplies, transportation, loan fees as well as fees associated with distance education.

-In addition to completing the requirements of the Graduate School, students applying to the Occupational Therapy Doctorate Program must meet the following criteria:
+In addition to completing the requirements of the Graduate School, students applying to the entry-level Occupational Therapy Doctorate Program must meet the following criteria:

-- Meet all admission requirements to Valparaiso University as a degree-seeking student with all required admission documents received by the Admissions Office.
+- Admission to Valparaiso University as a degree-seeking student

 - Undergraduate GPA of 3.3 or higher